2022 Peel Region municipal elections: Mississauga

-The election is guaranteed to see one of the highest turnovers in history, with the retirements of Pat Saito and George Carlson, and the resignation of Karen Ras; her appointed replacement, Patricia Mullin, also is not running.
-Accusations against incumbent Ron Starr have led the media to suggest his position is vulnerable.
+The election saw one of the highest turnovers in history, with the retirements of Pat Saito and George Carlson, and the resignation of Karen Ras; her appointed replacement, Patricia Mullin, also did not run.
+Accusations against incumbent Ron Starr led the media to suggest his position is vulnerable.

 Voter turnout for the 2018 election was 27%.

 Mayor

-Bonnie Crombie is the incumbent, and won re-election.
+Bonnie Crombie was the incumbent, and won re-election.
 She won the 2018 election with 76.68% of the vote.

-In an opinion piece for Mississauga News, retired editor John Stewart suggests that she faces "no significant opposition," and is likely to receive a third term.

-Crombie's role in the alleged harassment of Karen Ras, leading to her resignation, has been criticized in the media.
-The Toronto Star published an opinion piece noting that she and city officials must be "held accountable for failing to support Karen Ras.
-Crombie, who never shies from journalists, TV cameras or scrums, is suddenly unavailable for media interviews.
-She seems to be taking a page from Premier Doug Ford’s playbook...
-This fiasco could signal the end of Crombie’s mayoral reign.
-Crombie cruised to victory in 2014 after being endorsed by former mayor Hazel McCallion, and has had an easy run — until now."

 The only other competitor to place in the double digits was Kevin J. Johnston, who in the months prior to his candidacy been charged by Peel Regional Police for "willfully promoting hatred."
 (Johnston has since been sentenced to jail in two provinces, and ran for Mayor of Calgary in 2021.)

 Crombie launched her campaign on September 7.
 In 2014, Trivedi was candidate for Mississauga City Council Ward 5.

-Bonnie Crombie, Derek Ramkissoon, David Shaw, and George Manuel Tavares replied to a survey from Mississauga News.
-Mohsin Khan, Melodie J. Petty, Bobetha Taffe, and Jayesh Trivedi did not reply.

 Council

 Ward 1

-Mississauga News columnist John Stewart suggests that Stephen Dasko "faces the toughest challenge... of the non-Starr incumbents."
-He will face Lakeview Ratepayers Association president Deborah Goss, a position held by Dasko's predecessor, Jim Tovey.
+Stephen Dasko faced Lakeview Ratepayers Association president Deborah Goss, a position held by Dasko's predecessor, Jim Tovey.

-An all-candidate debate was held by Town of Port Credit Residents Association on October 20.
-Additional events are to be held October 17 and 20.
-All three candidates replied to a survey from Mississauga News.